Tag: ancestors

 Her quote, ” Be organized, setting up daily routines lightens the load on your memory and frees it up for more important tasks.”

 Food memories were vivid with Grandma Ruth; her precision in cooking made her an excellent cook, especially in baking.
 Saturday nights were dinner at her home.
 We would have hamburgers or KFC.
 We would watch Hee Haw and Lawrence Welk with my grandparents.
-My grandfather always wore a white tank top, and he would try to get a rise out of my grandmother.
-As a result of not getting a response from grandma, he ended up leaving (we did not know where he was going, but it was the local bar).
-When we left, she would wave not goodbye, but she was shooing the flies away.
+My grandfather always wore a white tank top.
+He would try to get a rise out of my grandmother.
+As a result of no response from grandma, he would leave (we did not know where he was going, learned later it was the local bar).
+While pulling out of the driveway, she would wave not goodbye, but she was shooing the flies away.

 Ruth’s Banana Bread